-What is covered? ered?
+What is covered?
 What is the limit?
-What will I pay? ill I pay?
+What wil) I I pay?
 In-network Out-of-network Preventive care screening/tests No limit No charge Not covered Basic No limit Deductible, then 20% coinsurance Not covered Major No limit Deductible, then 20% coinsurance Not covered

-- Bone density screening for osteoporosis.

-- Cardiac tests, including ECG, EKGs, and nuclear cardiology.
+What services are included? • Bone density screening for osteoporosis.
+Cardiac tests, including ECG, EKGs, and nuclear cardiology.
+Colonoscopy.

-- Colonoscopy.

 - Diagnostic images and scans, such as:

-- X-ray.
+- • X-ray.

-- Ultrasound.
+• Ultrasound.

-- Mammogram (including 3-D) for a medical condition.
+Mammogram (including 3-D) for a medical condition.

-- MRI (Magnetic Resonance Imaging).
+MRI (Magnetic Resonance Imaging).

-- MRA (Magnetic Resonance Angiography).
+MRA (Magnetic Resonance Angiography).

-- CT scan (Computed Tomography).
+CT scan (Computed Tomography).

-- PET scan (Positron Emission Tomography).
+PET scan (Positron Emission Tomography).

-- Laboratory services.
+• Laboratory services.

-- Lung function tests.
+• Lung function tests.

-- Neurological and neuromuscular tests.
+• Neurological and neuromuscular tests.

-- Pathology tests.
+• Pathology tests.

-- Diagnosis and treatment of underlying medical conditions that may cause infertility.
+• Diagnosis and treatment of underlying medical conditions that may cause infertility.

-- Treatment of infertility, including but not limited to surgery, fertility drugs, and other medications associated with fertility treatment. - Non-diagnostic testing required for employment, schooling, screening, or public health reasons that are not for the purpose of treatment.
+What is excluded? • Treatment of infertility, including but not limited to surgery, fertility

+(Premera HMO pays 0%)) drugs, and other medications associated with fertility treatment.

+• Non-diagnostic testing required for employment, schooling, screening,

+or public health reasons that are not for the purpose of treatment.

-- You may have additional costs for other services such as hospital facility charges.
-See those covered services for details. - Facility charges are covered under Hospital. - See Emergency Services for diagnostic tests in an emergency room. - See Maternity Care for diagnostic tests on a fetus. - See Preventive Care for routine screening of health status. - Genetic testing may be covered in some cases.
+Related benefit information You may have additional costs for other services such as hospital facility charges.
+See those covered services for details.
+Facility charges are covered under Hospital. • See Emergency Services for diagnostic tests in an emergency room See Maternity Care for diagnostic tests on a fetus.
+See Preventive Care for routine screening of health status.
+Genetic testing may be covered in some cases.
 Call customer service before seeking testing since it may require Prior Authorization.
-When prescribed by an in-network provider, prior authorization is not required for biomarker testing for members with stage 3 or 4 cancer, or for members with recurrent, relapsed, refractory, or metastatic cancer.
+When prescribed by an in-network provider, prior authorization is not require for biomarker testing for members with stage 3 or 4 cancer, or for members with recurrent, relapsed, refractory, or metastatic cancer.